How to Clean 3D Printer Nozzles and Prevent Clogs

 Needle: This method is one of the easiest ways to remove debris from inside the 3D printer nozzle.
 Start by heating the hot end to the temperature that corresponds to the last material you 3D printed.
 Then, use a fine needle or wire, such as an acupuncture needle or a fine steel guitar string, to gently poke upwards through the nozzle hole.
 This should break up the filament debris that is blocking the nozzle so that it can be easily extruded.

 If you are using the needle method, be sure that you are using a needle that is finer in diameter than the nozzle itself, otherwise you can damage the nozzle.
 It is also recommended to use an acupuncture needle instead of a drill bit because they are less prone to breaking inside the nozzle.
+Acupuncture needles are ideal for this task due to their fine tips, durability, and heat resistance.
+They can effectively dislodge carbonized filament residue and other contaminants that accumulate in the nozzle over time.

 Cold Pull: To use the cold pull method, begin by heating up the 3D printer extruder to about 250°C. (If you are using this method with PLA, use a lower temperature, like 200°C.) When the nozzle is hot, push the filament through the print head.
-Next, let the nozzle cool and the filament solidify.
+Next, let the nozzle cool down and the filament solidify.
 Then, reheat the extruder to a lower temperature (like 115°C) and when the temperature reaches 90°C quickly pull the filament up and out of the extruder nozzle.
 Soft filaments like nylon filament tend to work best for cold pulls.

 You can tell the cold pull worked if the end of the 3D printer filament is shaped like the inside of the nozzle.
 This method is effective because the particle buildup inside the nozzle adheres to the filament as it solidifies.
 However, sometimes it takes a few cold pull tries to get a fully cleaned nozzle.